To Unify, Covenant, Support, Network, Establish, Maintain, Solidify and Declare

-The Presbyterian vs The Genevan Model of Eccessiastic Government
+The Presbyterian vs The Genevan Model of Ecclessiastic Government

-In the Reformed view, however, (aka the Genevan model), Jesus authorizes the Elders and Pastors of each local church to conduct its affairs.
+In the Genevan Reformed view, however, Jesus authorizes the Elders and Pastors of each local church to conduct its affairs.
 This maintains the sovereignty of each local congregation and protects it from top down control by a General Assembly.
 When necessary, the local churches may send representatives to meet and gather with Elders and Pastors.
 Therefore, the churches gather for the 'well-being' but never for the 'being' of the church.

-The Reformeed View of Church Government further explained
+The Reformed View of Church Government further explained

-In contrast, the Presbyterian model beleives in the ultimacy and primacy of the Presbytery (aka The General Assemby).
-This makes the local churches dependent upon it.
+In contrast, the Presbyterian model believes in the ultimacy and primacy of the Presbytery (aka The General Assemby).
+This makes the local churches dependent upon it and subject to it.